 When you mix the contents of the two cups, you are creating the mixture that will eventually solidify.
 This transition from one state into another is easiest to observe if you keep pouring the mixture.
 This is also why you should first pour the liquid glass into a separate cup.
 Adding it directly to the calcium hydroxide would cause the mixture to solidify too soon.

 Perhaps the calcium hydroxide and water weren’t mixed thoroughly enough.
 This can cause the reaction to happen unevenly or with a significant delay.
-Try to mix the contents more thoroughly or repeat the experiment.
+Try mixing the contents more thoroughly or repeating the experiment.

 First, prepare two cups: one with sodium silicate solution (also known as liquid glass), and one with calcium hydroxide solution.

 At first, when the two liquids are mixed, it would seem that nothing is happening...